✔ Flats usually need a 20-24kW boiler

 Four-bedroom house or bigger

-We’ve made a calculator to help you answer this difficult question – and here it is, in all its glory.
+We’ve made a boiler cost calculator to help you answer this difficult question – and here it is, in all its glory.

-Please check out this handy table, which will let you know how many extra radiators we suggest you invest in before replacing your boiler.
-It’ll also provide a neat recap of the calculator’s other results.
+Now check out this handy table, which will let you know how many extra radiators we suggest you invest in before replacing your boiler.

 2 bedroom house